 - Residents accrue 15 days of paid time off (PTO), which includes vacation, holiday, sick leave, interview leave beyond the allotted five days, and professional leave not sponsored by the program.

-- Free parking, discounted bus passes available and a DART rail station on campus
+- Free parking, discounted bus passes available and a DART rail station on some campuses

 - Access to Baylor Health Sciences Library and electronic references